SCRMHub/AWS-S3-Multipart-JS-Uploader/README.md

 To find out more about your next company and see the current opportunities, visit our careers page https://u.scrmhub.com/joinus

-SCRM Hub, Bring Artificial Intelligence to Marketing
+SCRM Hub, Bringing Artificial Intelligence to Marketing